-Daniel Tones is an award-winning percussionist equally committed to fostering creative development in aspiring musicians.
-He has given concerts across Canada, the United States, Asia, and the United Kingdom, performed with internationally recognized percussionists Bob Becker, Aiyun Huang, Morris Palter, and Steve Schick, and been broadcast nationally on radio and television.
+Daniel Tones is an award-winning percussionist who has given concerts across Canada, the United States, Asia, and the United Kingdom.
+He has performed with internationally recognized artists Bob Becker, Russell Hartenberger, Aiyun Huang, Morris Palter, and Steve Schick, and has been broadcast nationally on radio and television.
 Daniel studied with Salvador Ferreras, Russell Hartenberger, and John Rudolph, and was the first person to receive a doctorate in percussion performance from a Canadian university.

-Daniel is also a successful arts administrator dedicated to the development of the performing arts in Canada and abroad.
-He serves on the Board of Directors for the National Youth Orchestra of Canada and is the Chair of the Percussive Arts Society’s International Committee.
-Some of his most significant contributions to the performing arts locally and regionally came through his work as the Music Program Coordinator for the District of West Vancouver.
-In this role he designed and implemented a vibrant array of private and group music lessons, summer camps, drama, and musical theatre classes.
-Under Daniel’s leadership from 2009 to 2017, enrollment in these programs grew from 70 students to 270, and his instructional team expanded from three to 18.
+Daniel is a successful leader and administrator dedicated to the development of the performing arts in Canada and abroad.
+He served for six years on the Board of Directors for the National Youth Orchestra of Canada, and for five years was the Chair of the Percussive Arts Society’s International Committee.
+Some of his most significant contributions to the performing arts locally and regionally came through his work as a Program Coordinator for the District of West Vancouver.
+In this role he designed and implemented private and group music lessons, summer camps, drama, and musical theatre classes.
+Under Daniel’s leadership from 2009 to 2017, enrollment in these programs grew from 70 students to 270 and his instructional team expanded from three to 18.
 In 2023, Daniel accepted a position as Director, Career and Skill Development, with BC’s Ministry of Education and Child Care.

 Dr. Tones is the recipient of fellowships from the University of Toronto, the Government of Ontario, and the University of British Columbia, and individual grants or awards from the British Columbia Arts Council, the Canada Council for the Arts, the Vancouver Foundation, the Fund for the Arts on the North Shore, and the SOCAN Foundation.